super-ming/2018-Grow-With-Google-Graduation-Party-Map/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### Debugging note: Error when trying to run it on your local machine
-1) After running `npm start` and you see error such as "node_modules missing" then Try Running: `npm install`
-> `npm install` command will install the dependencies automatically for you

 ### Dependencies
 * google-maps-react: ^2.0.2
 * node-sass: ^4.10.0